10up/restricted-site-access/readme.txt

 This update improves performance, refines the user interface, and adds support for showing restricted visitors a specific page.
 Please be advised that this udpate is specifically designed for WordPress 3.2+, and like WordPress 3.2, <strong>no longer supports PHP < 5.2.4</strong>.

 == Upgrade Notice ==

+= 6.2.1 =
+IMPORTANT MULTISITE FUNCTIONALITY CHANGE: User access is now checked against their role on a given site in multisite.
+To restore previous behavior, use the new restricted_site_access_user_can_access filter.

 = 6.2.0 =
 IMPORTANT MULTISITE FUNCTIONALITY CHANGE: User access is now checked against their role on a given site in multisite.
 To restore previous behavior, use the new restricted_site_access_user_can_access filter.